Healthy Homes Assessment Te Awa

 Te Awa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Te Awa and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement to all Te Awa and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standards that apply or will be in force to an apartment rental.
+• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

-• Private landlords and property managers must ensure their rental properties conform according to Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes